-Seniors’ Questions About the CARES Act and Stimulus
+Answers to Your Questions about Coronavirus, CARES Act and Stimulus Payments

 If someone is living at Assisted Living or a nursing home and receiving Medicaid, must they surrender that payment to the facility?

 No, and here’s why: those economic impact payments are, according to the CARES Act, a tax credit.
 And tax law says that tax credits don’t count as “resources” for federal benefits programs, like Medicaid.
 So: when Congress calls these payments “tax credits” in the CARES Act, that means the government can’t seize them.
 Which means nursing homes and assisted living facilities can’t take that money from their residents just because they’re on Medicaid.
 And, if they took it already, get in touch with your state attorney general and ask them to help you get it back.